 - governance and decision architecture

-These episodes remain a useful archive of thinking from that period.
+These conversations remain a useful archive from that period.

 Listen to past episodes →